gorkdesign/drush_deploy/README.md

          }
         ?>

 * Any task you need will need to be defined.
-Tasks are to be put in deploy.drushrc.php.
+Tasks are to be put in **deploy.drushrc.php**.
 Minimal tasks are :

 		<?php